MicrosoftDocs/fabric-docs/docs/enterprise/optimize-capacity.md

 To allow data to become available to other Fabric engines, the KQL database syncs with OneLake.
 Based on the number of reads and write transactions that your KQL database performs, CUs are utilized from your capacity.
 It utilizes the OneLake Read and Write meters, which are equivalent to read and write operations on Azure Data Lake Storage (ADLS) Gen2 accounts.

-### Data integration
+### Data Factory

-Data integration includes data pipelines in Data Factory and Dataflow Gen2.
+This section is concerned with optimizations for [dataflows](../data-factory/data-factory-overview.md#dataflows) and [data pipelines](../data-factory/data-factory-overview.md#data-pipelines) in Data Factory.

-All Data Integration operations are background operations, and they're [smoothed](../data-warehouse/compute-capacity-smoothing-throttling.md#smoothing) over a 24-hour period.
+All operations are background operations, and they're [smoothed](../data-warehouse/compute-capacity-smoothing-throttling.md#smoothing) over a 24-hour period.

 Here are some points to consider to help minimize compute.